electricimp/imp-central-impt/README.md

 But many other commands may be affected when called from a directory where [Project File](./CommandsManual.md#project-file) is located.
 Product, Device Group, Devices, Deployment referenced by the Project File may be assumed by a command when they are not specified in the command's options explicitly.
 If you want to avoid that, always specify the mandatory options of the commands.
 All such options are detailed in the [Commands Description](./CommandsManual.md#commands-description).

-*Example*
-*Unassign all Devices from Device Group.
+*Example - Unassign all Devices from Device Group.
 A Device Group is not specified in the command below.
 But the current directory contains Project File.
 All Devices are unassigned from the Device Group referenced by that Project File:*
 ```
 > impt dg unassign
-Devices assigned to Device Group "dfcde3bd-3d89-6c75-bf2a-a543c47e586b" are unassigned successfully.
+The following Devices are unassigned successfully from Device Group "dfcde3bd-3d89-6c75-bf2a-a543c47e586b":
+Device:
+  id:            234776801163a9ee
+  name:          myDevice1
+  mac_address:   0c:2a:69:05:0d:62
+  agent_id:      T1oUmIZ3At_N
+  device_online: true
+Device:
+  id:            23522f6938a609ee
+  name:          myDevice2
+  mac_address:   0c:2a:69:03:ea:f0
+  agent_id:      5t0B6z6c4nHF
+  device_online: true
 IMPT COMMAND SUCCEEDS
 ```